 Contact Your Insurance Company

 Following the pedestrian accident, it’s important to report the incident to your insurance company to get the claim started.
-If the at-fault party or their insurance provider contacts you, make sure that you don’t give them any information and never accept a quick settlement.
+If the at-fault party or their insurance coverage provider contacts you, make sure that you don’t give them any information and never accept a quick settlement.
 Instead, you should simply tell them that you first have to speak with your lawyer.

 Seek Professional Legal Assistance